Grafton High School (Wisconsin)

 The Marching Black Hawks play at the Grafton Memorial Day parade on May 28, 2007.

 Grafton High School is a secondary school in Grafton, Wisconsin.
 It is part of the Grafton School District.
 The only public high school in Grafton, it has a student enrollment of around 700.

 Academics

 Grafton High School provides students with educational opportunities such as core subjects, technology education, physical education, and the fine arts.
 In Jay Mathews' 2005 Challenge Index, GHS ranked 461st out of 1062 in the country.
 This was third in the state and first in the conference.
 In 2006, GHS was ranked 559th in the country and fifth in the state.

+Grafton High School also offers a range of Advanced Placement (AP) courses, including AP Psychology, AP Biology, AP Chemistry, AP Calculus AB, AP Calculus BC, AP Microeconomics, AP Macroeconomics, AP United States History, and AP Spanish.
+The Spanish department also offers a College Credit in High School program through the University of Wisconsin–Green Bay.
+The school has reported a graduation rate of approximately 98 percent, with many graduates continuing on to college, technical school, or the workforce.
+Grafton High School also offers a strong technical education curriculum, including an automotive program with a full instructional shop, as well as coursework in architectural drafting, woodworking, metal craft, welding, and engineering.

 Teacher of the year

 In 2009, industrial technology teacher, Carl Hader, was named Wisconsin High School Teacher of the year.
 As automotive instructor, he has guided GHS students to first-place finishes in several state and national auto repair competitions.

 In 2010, Biology, Earth Science, and Anatomy teacher, Fran Grant, was named the state of Wisconsin Biology Teacher of the year.